Student Engagement and Success from Student Affairs

 Student Counseling Services

 Student Counseling Services provides mental health and wellness support to the Tarleton State University student body.
-We offer a variety of services to meet the wide array of our students’ needs, from mental health training, collaborative outreach, and wellness workshops, to a variety of clinical services including counseling groups, single-session individual appointments, and brief, individual counseling.
+We offer a variety of services to meet the wide array of our students’ needs, from mental health training, collaborative outreach, and wellness workshops to a variety of clinical services including counseling groups, single-session individual appointments, and brief, individual counseling.
 Our clinicians are generalist counselors who are licensed to practice in the State of Texas.
 When a higher level of care or specialization is necessary, we coordinate and/or refer to appropriate providers.
 We provide consultation to our campus community, work collaboratively across departments and divisions, and promote resiliency, connection, hope, and healing across our community.
-Student Counseling Services is committed to diversity and meeting the needs of an ever-changing university community.
+Student Counseling Services is committed to providing quality care that meets the needs of a dynamic, ever-changing university community.
 Appointments may be scheduled by calling 254-968-9044 or stopping by the Wellness Center on the Stephenville Campus or the counseling center on the first floor of the Ft.
 Worth Learning Center (entrance by the flagpoles).
 All counseling services are confidential within the limits outlined by Texas Law and professional ethics.
 For more information go to www.tarleton.edu/counseling or call 254-968-9044.

 Student Government Association